-- ED (September) attendances at 21,505; 5645 patients breaching the 4hr wait.
-Using national benchmarking with Septembers performance we would rank 62nd out of 109 trusts for our ED 4 hour wait down from 58th in May we were ranked 41st.
-We still show long median times to treat at 250 mins and - Cancer (August) performance has started to see an up turn in performance across the board although we are still not meeting national performance targets.
-Cancer 2 week wait is at 88.3% (target 93%); whilst breast asymptomatic has shown an improvement (~5%) to 81.7% (target 93%).
+- ED (August) attendances at 21,086; 5286 patients breaching the 4hr wait.
+There was a decrease in the patients that left department before being seen to 7.5% and median time to treat reduced to 208 mins.
+In June 2021 SWB was almost 2% above the median (80%) performance.
+July saw us drop to almost exactly median national performance (75%).
+August has seen us drop again and now we are 1% below national median (75%).
+It is likely that this performance difference is attributed to delays in decision to admit: DTA > 4 hours was 10% in June compared to 32% in August.
+After several month of climbing up the national performance table to 79th we have now dropped down to 83rd. - Cancer (July) 2 week performance remains below national standard at 87.2% (but has improved by 17%); whilst breast asymptomatic has shown improvement (~36%) to 76.0%.
 The Cancer pathways performance will remain low whilst the backlog is being prioritised and so individual specialty plans may not perform to the planned date. - Mixed Sex Accommodation was due to recommence national reporting in June.
 However, the Trust has not yet reported.
 Operational lead has committed to reporting the September data which will report October/November 2021.